Nkheso-Mathebula/Digital-Portfolio-PRP372s/README.md

 I created and refined my LinkedIn profile, connected with peers, lecturers, and industry professionals, and explored opportunities for collaboration.
 The module also emphasized communication etiquette and consistent professional engagement online

 **Result:**
-I achieved a 100% score and established a strong professional identity.
+I established a strong professional identity.
 This has allowed me to connect with ICT professionals, stay informed about career opportunities, and expand my career network.

 ---